hannibal002/SkyHanni/FEATURES.md

 - **Hide Bronze/Silver Duplicates** - Hiding chat message when catching a duplicate bronze/silver trophy fish.
 - **Shorten Fishing Message** (Replacing the green chat message when fishing a sea creature with a more clean format)
 - Highlight Thunder Sparks that spawn after killing a Thunder.
-- **Barn Timer** - Shows the time and amount of sea creatures while fishing on the barn via hub.
+- **Barn Timer** - Show the time and amount of sea creatures while fishing on the barn via hub.
 - **Shark Fish Counter** - Counts how many sharks have been caught.
 - **Added Odger waypoint** - Show the Odger waypoint when trophy fishes are in the inventory and no lava rod in hand.